cloudify-cosmo/docs.getcloudify.org/content/kubernetes/wordpress.md

 }" -p node_instance_id=wordpress_svc_8s2vq1
 {{< /gsHighlight >}}

 ## Get the IP of the Wordpress Application

-At any point, you can get the Load Balancer IP of the Wordpress service, by executing `cfy deployments outputs`:
+At any point, you can execute `cfy deployments outputs` to get the Load Balancer IP of the Wordpress service:

 {{< gsHighlight bash >}}
 cfy deployments outputs wordpress
 Retrieving outputs for deployment wordpress...
  - "wordpress":
      Description:
      Value: 10.10.5.155
 {{< /gsHighlight >}}